dannewnsjump24/runswick-bay-api/README.md

 Pull requests targeting the `main` branch should reference a Jira task using either the branch name or a commit message, more information can be found [here](https://support.atlassian.com/jira-software-cloud/docs/reference-issues-in-your-development-work/).

 This ensures all PRs are linked to a Jira task.

+## Open API Specification

+The Open API Spec for this project can be found [here](https://github.com/JumpTwentyFour/wandersnap-api-documentation)